Twitter hasn’t had the easiest time adjusting to the new social media landscape.

 Here’s how to add Twitter follow links to a few popular web platforms.

-Add Twitter to Facebook – Although Facebook and Twitter are competing platforms, there are third-party apps that let you add Twitter content to Facebook.
+Facebook and Twitter are competing platforms, so they don’t work together very well.
+However, there used to be third-party apps that let you add a Twitter follow button to Facebook.

-Provide incentives for your Facebook followers to follow on Twitter by offering a sample giveaway or sweepstakes.
+Provide incentives for your Facebook followers to follow on Twitter by offering a sample giveaway or contest.

 I do this because I blog so often, it’s necessary to schedule social posts separately.